LIQUOR LICENSING > DRY AREAS

 Dry Areas in South Australia

-The purpose of the dry area legislation is to curb alcohol related problems such as anti-social behaviour in public areas such as reserves, main shopping precincts, car parks and foreshores.
+The purpose a dry area is to curb alcohol related problems such as anti-social behaviour in public areas such as reserves, main shopping precincts, car parks and foreshores.

-Dry area notices ensure that areas are preserved for family enjoyment and recreation, free from intimidation or disturbance from persons affected by alcohol.
+Dry areas ensure that areas are preserved for family enjoyment and recreation, free from intimidation or disturbance from persons affected by alcohol.

 All applications for a dry area are made by local councils to Consumer and Business Services.
 Councils applying for a dry area are required to submit a detailed description and plan of the proposed area as per the dry area guidelines.
 Community views are represented with a letter of support from the local Member of Parliament and local Police.